-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 If it is estimated that the recoverable amount of an asset (or cash-generating unit) is less than its carrying amount, the carrying amount of the asset (cash-generating unit) is reduced to its recoverable amount.
 Immediately an impairment loss is recognized in the results of operations.